Kate was in a mix of old and new pieces for today’s visit to the Henry Fawcett Children’s Centre.

 The style has what is described as a “severe point toe” and a block heel that is 85mm, roughly 3.5″.
 We show them at Barney’s ($695); they are also available in limited sizes at Neiman Marcus, at My Theresa and also very limited sizing at Gianvito Rossi.
 Our thanks to Data Duchess for the shoe ID.

 Kate carried her Aspinal Midi Mayfair bag (£495, roughly $650) in the deep shine lilac colorway.
+The bag shown is slightly different from the Duchess’s; hers has the croc pattern on the entire bag while the product photo does not.

 It looked like the Duchess wore